Garden offers now on

 Wood paint

-Best applied with a brush, pump or paint sprayer, choose non-drip varieties that are wax enriched for water repellence and child and pet-friendly once dry.
+Look for ones that are wax-enriched for water repellence, and child and pet-friendly once dry.
 For the richest and most vibrant colour that still allows the natural wood grain to shine through, we recommend applying two or three even coats.